stadust/pointercrate/README.md

 Pointercrate is mainly configured via optional environment variables.
 It will attempt to load them from an `.env` file.
 These are:

 - `DATABASE_URL`: The URL to the postgres database to connect to, including authentication
-- `GDCF_URL`: The URL to the postgres database for GDCF to connect to
 - `PORT`: The port to run on (defaults to `8088`)
 - `DOCUMENTATION`: The directory with the compiled documentation html files (defaults to `env!("OUT_DIR")`)